 - Consider the domain extension.
 If you already have your own domain name, it will be registered with an extension (the part that comes after the word after the “@” symbol.
 There are hundreds to choose from.)
 In that case, you would simply use the one you already use for your website.
 But if you only want to create an email account, avoid fanciness with the extension.
 The best extensions are always based around your ideal target audience location, and the extension that is most common, like the primary ones (.com, .co.za, .co.uk and so on), because people remember them.
 Start using fancy extensions that are not common, and people won’t remember them easily.
 Having said that, you may not need them to remember your email address.
 Get an idea of the types of extensions available.

 - If your domain name happens to be your personal name, you could add a role in the part before the “@” – e.g. “[email protected]” or “[email protected]”.

-- Your email address is your online identity.
+- Your professional email address is your online identity.
 Craft it carefully, to represent you as you want to be perceived.
-When people receive an email from you, what do you want your email address to tell them about who you are?
+When people receive a business email from you, what do you want your email address to tell them about who you are?

 Display name tips